madams2419/vooga/PNOTES.md

 * For now, just using animation height and width to build RigidBodies
 	> if time, extend to take extra parameters from hitbox definition

+TODO IN MORNING
+* make it so all physics object construction must go through physics engine
+* make physics engine update function that checks all collisions and then updates shit
+* change update sequence
+	> PhysicsEngine.update()
+		- check collisions
+		- update positions
+	> CollisionsManager.update()
+	> Sprite.update()
+		- update position to reflect that of physics object
+		- update animation

 TODO
 * make animation update physics state
 * Add interfaces for physics engine and physics object